 President & Blues Chairman Gary Dilley, Lions

-Members, Friends of Lions, volunteers and
+Members, Friends of Lions, volunteers

-whole new venue, with a stellar blues lineup that
+new venue, with a stellar blues lineup that

 includes a couple of B&A veterans, and six new